-To enhance their overall training, students may engage in volunteer clinical or clinically-relevant experiences that are not Program-approved.
-Such volunteer experience may also help prepare first year students for practicum placements during the 2nd year in the Program.
+To enhance their overall training, students may engage in volunteer clinical or clinically-relevant experiences that are not program-approved.
+Such volunteer experience may help prepare first year students for practicum placements during the second year in the program.

-Although permitted, these non-sanctioned experiences are not authorized by the USF PsyD Program or by the University of San Francisco and therefore should not be represented as having any association with the Program or the University.
-Non-sanctioned clinical work is conducted by a student operating as an independent entity or as an associate of another organization but is not connected to one's role as a USF PsyD student.
-Students should be mindful of how they represent themselves and their credentials, in accordance with our ethical principles, when engaging in such experiences.
-Because these hours are not sanctioned by the program, they are hours that cannot be documented or counted on a student's application for internship or the Association of Psychology Postdoctoral and Internship Centers' (APPIC) Application for Psychology Internship (AAPI).
+Although permitted, these non-sanctioned experiences are not authorized by the USF PsyD Program or by the University of San Francisco, and therefore should not be represented as having any association with the PsyD Program or the University.
+Non-sanctioned clinical work is conducted by a student operating as an independent entity or as an associate of another organization, but is not connected to their role as a USF PsyD student.
+When engaging in such experiences, students should be mindful of how they represent themselves and their credentials, in accordance with our ethical principles.
+Because these experiences are not program-sanctioned, hours cannot be documented or counted on a student's internship application through the Association of Psychology Postdoctoral and Internship Centers' (APPIC) Application for Psychology Internship (AAPI).